gamozolabs/gamozolabs.github.io/_posts/2018-09-16-scaling_afl.markdown

        again. */
 ```

 This means that the `rt_sigprocmask()` and beyond is out of our control.
 But other than that we're doing the bare minimum to read a file by doing open, read, and close.
 Nothing else.
-In theory we could maybe get rid of that second `read()` since that's just to get `EOF`.
-But we have verified that this single process is running multiple fuzz cases.
-There are some timeouts in `afl` that may kill this child, and I observed that it seems that roughly 200 fuzz cases get used per instance before hitting a slow case that gets killed or some other unexpected process exit.
-This is plenty, we don't need to do all 100k iterations per process.
-This is going to reduce our `fork()` frequency by 200x which is going to help a lot!
+We're running tens of thousands of fuzz cases in a single instance of this program without having to `exit()` out and `fork()`!

 Alright!
 Let's put it all together and fuzz with this new binary on all cores!